neontribe/SEAP_PIP/README.md

 1. run `npm install`
 2. Build by running `grunt generate`
 3. This will create a **build** folder.
-Point your browser at this to test
+Point your browser at this to test.
 4. Run `grunt watch` to trigger `generate` whenever you change files in `src/`
 5. git clone seap_core into your development directory
 6. create a symlink between seap_core folder and the seap_core folder in the SEAP_PIP node_modules folder